-Mark Twain is most-often attributed with the brilliant saying: “History doesn’t repeat itself, but it does rhyme.”
+Mark Twain is most often attributed with the brilliant saying: “History doesn’t repeat itself, but it does rhyme.”
 No one is certain who said it first —but this is the perfect time to rhyme their sentiment.

 AI helps us do amazing things with internet searches, website optimization, and SEO rankings.
 It can also pull from a global library of human-generated data to composite digital paintings and compose logical, accurate blog content.
 Many people are concerned about whether AI might render us mere mortals obsolete.